The Ultimate In Birding Tours

 Western Australia: Day 7 After some final birding in the Albany region we head northwards to Hyden for an overnight stay.
 We may have time for a visit to Wave Rock, a striking geological formation close to Hyden that looks like a curling wave.

-Western Australia: Day 8 Early this morning we will look for Copperback Quailthrush, as well as Gilbert’s Whistler, in the arid country around McDermid Rock.
+Western Australia: Day 8 Early this morning we will look for Copperback Quail-thrush, as well as Gilbert’s Whistler, in the arid country around McDermid Rock.

 Afterwards, we will continue northeastwards to Kookynie, situated to the north of the famous gold-mining city of Kalgoorlie, for an overnight stay.
-In the Kookynie region, we will be looking for the attractive Western Quailthrush.
+In the Kookynie region, we will be looking for the attractive Western Quail-thrush.

 Western Australia: Day 9 We will have a further opportunity for birding in the Kookynie region this morning before we head southwestwards to Carrabin, situated in the vast ‘wheat belt’ of Western Australia, for an overnight stay.

 Western Australia: Day 12 Broome, situated on the northern coast of Western Australia, is a thriving tropical centre and was once the home of the largest pearling-lugger fleet in the world.
 Broome is ornithologically most famous for its extraordinary concentrations of Palearctic-breeding shorebirds that spend the austral summer here, but an undistinguished little bird has also lured us to this part of the northwestern Australian coast, and that is the endemic Dusky Gerygone.
-To find our quarry we shall visit the extensive mangrove stands of the Broome area, where additional mangrove specialities include the gorgeous Red-headed Honeyeater, the striking Mangrove Golden and White-breasted Whistlers, Mangrove Fantail and Broad-billed Flycatcher.
+To find our quarry we shall visit the extensive mangrove stands of the Broome area, where additional mangrove specialities include the gorgeous Red-headed Myzomela, the striking Mangrove Golden and White-breasted Whistlers, Mangrove Fantail and Broad-billed Flycatcher.

 We shall also spend some time around the Royal Australasian Ornithologists Union’s Bird Observatory on Roebuck Bay, which is an outstanding area for birds.
 This is a wonderful time of year for migratory waders on the extensive tidal mudflats at Roebuck Bay and huge numbers will be busily feeding on the mudflats.
-As well as thousands of Great Knot, we should find numerous other shorebirds including Grey (or Black-bellied), Pacific Golden, Mongolian, Greater Sand, Red-capped Plovers, Ruddy Turnstone, Eastern Curlew, Eurasian Whimbrel, Black-tailed Godwit (of the eastern form, sometimes split as Eastern Black-tailed Godwit), Bar-tailed Godwit, Grey-tailed Tattler, Common Greenshank, Red Knot, Red-necked Stint, and Common, Terek, Curlew and Broad-billed Sandpipers.
+As well as thousands of Great Knot, we should find numerous other shorebirds including Grey (or Black-bellied), Pacific Golden, Siberian Sand, Greater Sand, Red-capped Plovers, Ruddy Turnstone, Eastern Curlew, Eurasian Whimbrel, Black-tailed Godwit (of the eastern form, sometimes split as Eastern Black-tailed Godwit), Bar-tailed Godwit, Grey-tailed Tattler, Common Greenshank, Red Knot, Red-necked Stint, and Common, Terek, Curlew and Broad-billed Sandpipers.
 We also have a good chance of spotting some Asian Dowitchers.

 Western Australia: Day 13 After some final birding around Broome we will drive to Derby and then start out on the famous Gibb River Road into the Kimberley.
 We will spend the night at Mount Elizabeth Station.